chickenchuck/icDispenser-embedded/README.md

 - Stepper driver for selector motor
 - Stepper driver for dispenser motor
 - IR sensor (beam/break) for index positioning
+- IR sensor (beam/break) for detecting when ICs are dispensed
 - Limit switch for dispenser homing
-- MPU6050 accelerometer for sensing when ICs fall in container

 ### Processor peripherals used
 - TIMER0: for timing selector motor pulses